codatio/codat-docs/docs/get-started/support.md

 ## Raising a ticket

-If you run into an issue and need to raise a support ticket, you can do so through [this form](https://codat.zendesk.com/hc/en-gb/requests/new).
+If you run into an issue and need to raise a support ticket, use our [support request form](https://codat.zendesk.com/hc/en-gb/requests/new).

 To help us deal with your query efficiently please include the following: